 Reinvesting surpluses back into the system to provide for the first two ethics.
 This includes returning waste back into the system to recycle into usefulness.

 Shekinah Eco-Village is located in Sanpete County near Spring City, Utah.
 It is located in central Utah about 90 minutes SE from Provo, UT.
 It is 90 acres currently and has a handful of members.
-The first home will be built starting in late summer 2016.
-There is also a tiny village, Safe Haven Villages, consisting of sheds for storing camping equipment and emergency supplies and is also planned for tiny homes on wheels.
+There is also a tiny village consisting of sheds for storing camping equipment and emergency supplies and is also planned for tiny homes on wheels.
 We are actively looking for new members and volunteers inspired by a sense of possibility and guided by spiritual values honored in every culture and religion.

 The membership fee is $1,000 per adult.
-A home site lease is $55,000 and a Shed or Tiny Home Site lease is $2,000.
+Costs for homes are currently being determined and will likely be $200+ per sq ft (to include common house and greenhouses, parking structures in addition to home).
 Annual fees will be determined by the members.
 Community hours are an integral part of our eco-village.
 Full time members contribute 100 + hours per year on the various projects and part time members contribute 50 + hours per year.

 We are building our eco-vllage based on the ethics of permaculture (see side panel).
 Bill Mollison, founder of Perma-culture, defines it as “a philosophy of working with, rather than against nature; of protracted and thoughtful observation rather than protracted and thoughtless labor; and of looking at plants and animals [including people] in all their functions, rather than treating any area as a single product system.”
 In real terms it means that everything has more than one function: bees pollinate and provide honey.
 Chickens eat garbage, bugs and provide eggs, meat and fertilizer.
 People create order and mess and can create in a way to create less mess.
 They all can work together to have more than any one can have alone.